joshtinhan/GIT/README.md

-# CodeWar question solving process
+# CodeWar solutions
-- checkout the easy level questions at /easy(7 kyu)
+- check out the easy level questions at /easy(7 kyu)
-- checkout the medium level questions at /medium(5 kyu)
+- check out the medium level questions at /medium(5 kyu)
 - Junior JavaScript learner
 - Discussion or suggestion is welcome